EinarElen/prototype-geometry/README.md

 The geometry is divided into several files to make working with it easier.

 -   [detector.gdml](./detector.gdml) This is the entrypoint of the geometry.
-Contains the actual implementation of the prototype geometry using the definitions from [absorber_volume.gdml](./absorber_volume.gdml) and [scintillator_volume.gdml](./scintillator_volume.gdml)
+Contains the actual implementation of the prototype geometry using the definitions from [hcal_volumes.gdml](./hcal_volumes.gdml)
 -   [constants.gdml](./constants.gdml) Contains variable definitions used elsewhere in the geometry such as positions and geometrical properties of different volumes.
 -   [materials.gdml](./materials.gdml) Contains definitions of isotopes and materials
 -   [userinfo.gdml](./userinfo.gdml) Contains auxiliary information (see the [GDML manual](https://gdml.web.cern.ch/GDML/doc/GDMLmanual.pdf) for details), such as sensitive detector volumes, visualization information, version and author information.
 -   [hcal_solids.gdml](./hcal_solids.gdml) Contains definitions of the absorber, scintillator, and parent boxes
--   [absorber_volume.gdml](./absorber_volume.gdml) Contains the definition of the absorber volume
--   [scintillator_volume.gdml](./scintillator_volume.gdml) Contains the definition of the scintillator volumes
+-   [hcal_volumes.gdml](./hcal_volumes.gdml) Contains the definition of the scintillator and absorber volumes

 <a id="reference"></a>